AliErre/xai-for-wpw/README.md

 # XAI for WPW

-This repository contains code for the **Explainable Deep Learning-based Classification of Wolff-Parkinson-White Electrocardiographic Signals** paper.
-The project focuses on classifying **12-lead ECG signals** (https://arxiv.org/pdf/2511.05973), each consisting of **200 time steps**, while employing **explainable AI (XAI)** to uncover the link between model-driving features and physiological events.
-All deep learning models are implemented in **TensorFlow**.
+This repository contains code for the **Explainable Deep Learning-based Classification of Wolff-Parkinson-White Electrocardiographic Signals** paper (https://arxiv.org/pdf/2511.05973).
+The focus is on classifying **12-lead ECG signals**, each consisting of **200 time steps**, while employing **explainable AI (XAI)** to uncover the link between the features driving the decision-making process of the deep learning (DL) models and physiological events in the electrical activation of the heart.
+All models were implemented using the **TensorFlow** deep learning framework.

 ---

 ## Overview

-- **Goal:** Detect WPW patterns and generate interpretable model explanations
+- **Goal:** Detect WPW patterns and gain insights into the ECG features that are influential to the decision-making process of the DL model.
 - **Framework:** TensorFlow / Keras
 - **Explainability:** Grad-CAM (cam.py), Guided Grad-CAM (cam.py), Guided Backpropagation (guidedbackprop.py)
 - **Output:** Model weights (run.py, tune_stack.py, tune_multichannel.py, tune_image.py), predictions (run.py), saliency maps (cam.py, guidedback.py)